imbo/imboclient-python/README.md

     pip install git+git://github.com/andreasrs/ImboclientPython.git

-Only Python 2.7 is tested/verified at the moment, virtualenv is recommended.
+Only Python 2.7 is tested/verified at the moment on this branch, virtualenv is recommended.

 Package will be deployed to pip repositories shortly, after a few planned backwards-compatible-break-inducing changes have been made to this client.
 See list of current issues on Github for an overview.